CCA fact sheet

 • Representing a physical flow,

-⏳[WIP] The organisation will be able to find a correspondence table listing all accounting codes to be reviewed in order to identify the emission sources that must be considered within the Bilan Carbone®.
+⏳[WIP] The organisation will be able to find a correspondence table listing all the accounting codes to be reviewed in order to identify the emission sources that must be considered within the Bilan Carbone®.

 Emission category nomenclature